.webp)

 Teachers can generate reports, quiz sets, or reading passages in minutes.
 Students can get instant explanations or writing help via platforms like TutorGPT, Socratic by Google, Grammarly, and Quillbot.

 GenAI also helps behind the scenes.
 Summarizing research papers, refining academic writing, or helping instructors fine-tune course content.
-In platforms like Quizlet, Canvas LMS, and even Google Workspace, AI is becoming an embedded learning partner.
+In platforms like Quizlet, Canvas LMS, and even Google Workspace, Coursiv, AI is becoming an embedded learning partner.

 Whether in schools or boardrooms, GenAI delivers benefits in both teaching and learning outcomes.